🇹🇼

 Easiest → Near Impossible

-Taiwan's labelling system is among the world's strictest — but 素 on a restaurant menu does not mean vegan.
-Learn to read the six tiers before you go.
+Level 1 is driven by a large network of dedicated 全素 restaurants and one of the most granular vegetarian labelling systems in the world. 素 on a restaurant menu does not mean vegan.
+Learn to read the six tiers before you order.

 Self-Catering

-Excellent — Taiwan's six-tier labelling system and well-stocked supermarkets make packaged food shopping highly reliable
+Six-tier labelling system and well-stocked supermarkets make packaged food shopping highly reliable.
+Look for 全素 on packaging.

 Vegan Scene

-Exceptional — among the highest densities of dedicated vegan restaurants per capita globally; Taipei leads all of East Asia
+Among the highest densities of dedicated vegan restaurants per capita in the world.
+Taipei leads all of East Asia for dedicated 全素 options.

 Hidden Risk

-Medium — 素 (vegetarian) commonly includes egg and dairy; oyster sauce and lard invisible in traditional venues and night markets
+素 (vegetarian) commonly includes egg and dairy.
+Oyster sauce and lard are invisible in traditional venues and night markets.

 Language

-Medium — Mandarin required outside tourist areas; English widely spoken in Taipei and most dedicated vegan restaurants; less reliable at traditional night markets
+English widely spoken in Taipei and dedicated vegan restaurants.
+Less reliable at traditional night markets and rural areas.

 Traveller Note